LENS REPLACEMENT SURGERY BIRMINGHAM

-Your vision is usually stable until your mid to late 40s, when reading & seeing nearby becomes more difficult.
-Later your distance vision may change too & you may then also need glasses for driving.
-Or if you’re short-sighted, you start taking your glasses off to read.
+In your mid to late 40s, reading & seeing nearby becomes more difficult.
+Later your distance vision may get worse & you may need glasses for driving too.
+If you’re short-sighted, you start taking your glasses off to read.

 Why does this happen?
-The natural lens in your eye hardens as it ages, becomes less flexible & can’t adjust to give you distance & near vision anymore.
-The final stage of the ageing is cataract formation in the eye’s lens.
+It’s called presbyopia.
+The natural lens in your eye hardens, becomes less flexible & can’t adjust to give you distance & near vision.
+The final stage of ageing is cataract formation in the eye’s lens.
 Your lens goes cloudy to form a cataract & your vision is blurred even with new glasses.

-You can have an eye lens exchange surgery at any stage of the deterioration of your lens which can restore your vision.
+You can have lens exchange surgery at any stage of the deterioration of your lens which can rejuvenate your vision.
 Lens exchange surgery prevents the formation of a cataract later & can also prevent or reduce the impact of other conditions like glaucoma.
 When you have developed a cataract, lens surgery is essential.

 The new, clear, high-tech lens is called an intraocular (intra = inside, ocular = the eye) implant & there are different types.
 Multifocal intraocular lenses can correct your distance vision for driving & TV, & also your near vision for reading menus & text on your phone.
 That sounds good, doesn’t it?!